 - Checking pulse rates, taking temperatures and reading blood pressure

 According to the BLS, nursing assistants earned a mean annual salary of $26,820 per year as of 2015.
-Nursing assistants employed by the federal government earned the highest average wages of $36,760 per year.
+Nursing assistants employed by the federal government earned the highest average wage of $36,760 per year.